apache/celeborn/docs/deploy_on_k8s.md

 Of course, you can build binary package from master branch or your own branch by using `./build/make-distribution.sh` in source code.

+> Notice: Celeborn supports automatic builds on linux aarch64 platform via `aarch64` profile. `aarch64` profile requires glibc version 3.4.21.
+There is potential problematic frame `C  [libc.so.6+0x8412a]` for other glibc version like 2.x etc.

 Anyway, you should unzip and into binary package.

 ### 2. Modify Celeborn Configurations